zygon4/mmesh/README.md

-Theoretical AGI memory system as a mesh network.
+Theoretical AGI memory system as a mesh network. (sort of - we're still in flux)
 =====

 It's a twist on the HTM CLA.
 It's sort of an ant swarm intelligence concept.
 The hope is that it's more scalable and simpler.
 It's really just a fun thought exercise for now.